runatlantis/atlantis/runatlantis.io/docs/server-configuration.md

   where `$port` is from the [`--port`](#port) flag.
 Supports a basepath if you're hosting Atlantis under a path.

   Notes:
-  * If you're using a load balancer with a different port, remember to update the URL with the correct one, not the one defined in the `--port` flag.
+  * If a load balancer with a non http/https port (not the one defined in the `--port` flag) is used, update the URL to include the port like in the example above.
+   * This URL is used as the `details` link next to each atlantis job to view the job's logs.

 ### `--automerge`
   ```bash